Did you know that the salary deduction based on the latest Pag-IBIG contribution table will go a long way for your future?

 Paying your first contribution makes your Pag-IBIG membership official.
 Your membership starts on the date of your first payment, as reflected on your Pag-IBIG Fund receipt.

 Where Do Your Contributions Go?

 The Pag-IBIG Fund uses the contributions collected from members to provide short-term and housing loans.
 You can also enjoy the same benefits as a Pag-IBIG member when you borrow money for personal needs or a home purchase.

 Why Pay Your Contribution Regularly?

 There’s no penalty when you skip paying a monthly Pag-IBIG contribution.
 However, inconsistent payments can affect your Pag-IBIG loan approval and the amount you can borrow.

 To qualify for any Pag-IBIG loan, members must have paid at least 24 monthly contributions.

-Members who want to get a Pag-IBIG multi-purpose loan must have paid at least one monthly contribution for the last six months from the loan application date.
+Members who want a Pag-IBIG multi-purpose loan must have paid at least one monthly contribution from the loan application date for the last six months.

 “How much should I contribute to Pag-IBIG?”